-Comes the Affiant,, and after being first duly sworn, states under penalty of perjury as follows: 1.
-His/her name is Stephanie Wooten and he/she is the individual submitting the proposal or is the authorized representative of Faith Feeds of Kentucky, Inc. dba Glean KY, the entity submitting the proposal (hereinafter referred to as "Proposer").
-2. Proposer will pay all taxes and fees, which are owed to the Lexington-Fayette Urban County Government at the time the proposal is submitted, prior to award of the contract and will maintain a "current" status in regard to those taxes and fees during the life of the contract.
-3. Proposer will obtain a Lexington-Fayette Urban County Government business license, if applicable, prior to award of the contract.
-4. Proposer has authorized the Division of Central Purchasing to verify the above-mentioned information with the Division of Revenue and to disclose to the Urban County Council that taxes and/or fees are delinquent or that a business license has not been obtained.
-5. Proposer has not knowingly violated any provision of the campaign finance laws of the Commonwealth of Kentucky within the past five (5) years and the award of a contract to the Proposer will not violate any provision of the campaign finance laws of the Commonwealth.
+Comes the Affiant, Repecca Self being first duly sworn, states under penalty of perjury as follows: His/her name is Rebecca Self and he/she is the individual submitting the proposal or is the authorized representative of FoodChain the entity submitting the proposal (hereinafter referred to as "Proposer").

+- 2. Proposer will pay all taxes and fees, which are owed to the Lexington-Fayette Urban County Government at the time the proposal is submitted, prior to award of the contract and will maintain a "current" status in regard to those taxes and fees during the life of the contract. - 3.
+Proposer will obtain a Lexington-Fayette Urban County Government business license, if applicable, prior to award of the contract. - 4.
+Proposer has authorized the Division of Central Purchasing to verify the abovementioned information with the Division of Revenue and to disclose to the Urban County Council that taxes and/or fees are delinquent or that a business license has not been obtained. - 5.
+Proposer has not knowingly violated any provision of the campaign finance laws of the Commonwealth of Kentucky within the past five (5) years and the award of a contract to the Proposer will not violate any provision of the campaign finance laws of the Commonwealth. - 6.
+Proposer has not knowingly violated any provision of Chapter 25 of the Lexington-Fayette Urban County Government Code of Ordinances, known as "Ethics Act."